-Before you decide to scale your own small business, make sure you have established a solid foundation and definite goals.
+Before you decide to scale your business, make sure you have established a solid foundation and definite goals.

 We’ll also cover the most common mistakes small businesses make when scaling and explain how it differs from growing one.
 Let’s start with discussing how to recognize that your new business is ready to expand.

 How to Scale a Business in 7 Steps

 After ensuring that your business is ready to expand and that you have chosen the right team and tools to optimize your company’s goals, it’s time to finally get to it.

 This section will explain how to scale a business in seven steps.